Before you apply for free school meals you must read all the information on this page.

 This means that younger children will not become entitled to free school meals simply because their older sibling is in receipt of transitional protection.
 The younger child must meet the eligibility criteria at the time the application is made to become eligible for free school meals.

-The Universal Credit rollout is currently expected to complete in December 2023.
+The Universal Credit roll out is currently expected to complete in September 2024.

 You are NOT entitled to free school meals if: